Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - In Cincinnati's 13 games this season, it has eight wins against the spread.

-- Cincinnati is 8-5 against the spread and 13-0 overall in games when it records more than 20.2 points.
+- Cincinnati is 8-5 against the spread and 13-0 overall when the team puts up more than 20.2 points.

-- Cincinnati is 8-4 against the spread and 12-0 overall when the team totals more than 305.1 yards.
+- Cincinnati is 8-4 against the spread and 12-0 overall when the team churns out more than 305.1 yards.

-- The Bearcats have 19 giveaways this season, while the Crimson Tide have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.